-| tax abatements: overview |
+tax abatements: overview |

 Thanks to the broad range of goals that tax abatements and exemptions can help achieve, they can be successfully applied in both strong and weak markets.
-Tax abatements can help preserve affordability for residents in areas where housing values are rapidly appreciating, but can also be used to stimulate new construction and substantial rehabilitation in neighborhoods in need of revitalization.
-In developing tax abatement policies, as with any other policy, state and local governments should carefully consider the projected fiscal impact.
-While abatements generally do not reduce tax revenue, they do limit the additional revenue that may be collected during the term of the abatement. |
+Tax abatements can help preserve affordability for residents in areas where housing values escalated significantly during the last housing boom, but can also be used to stimulate new construction and substantial rehabilitation in neighborhoods in need of revitalization. |

 Solutions in Action |